lewmios/Inventory-Management-System/README.md

 ## **User Stories**

-As a user, I want to be able to (more will be added) ...
+As a user, I want to be able to ...

   - Create an item and add it into the inventory system
   - View a list of items currently in the inventory system